alexyuly/ViewScript-Runtime/README.md

 Four spaces feels wasteful of screen width, but two spaces is uncomfortable.
 While bucking web development norms, three spaces is an ideal compromise.
 We'll see if this proves to be a wise choice.

-Indentation matters in ViewScript.
-Your indentation needs to be correct for your code to compile.
+Spacing and indentation matter in ViewScript.
+Your spacing and indentation need to be correct, for your code to compile.
 If not, the compiler will let you know about it immediately.

 ## Reserved Words